Pseudo-hyperkahler Geometry and Generalized Kahler Geometry

 {\thesection.\arabic{equation}} \begin{flushright} UUITP-07/09 \\ \end{flushright}

 \centerline{\bfseries Abstract}

 We discuss the conditions for additional supersymmetry and twisted supersymmetry in $N=(2,2)$ supersymmetric non-linear sigma models described by one left and one right semi-chiral superfield and carrying a pair of non-commuting complex structures.
 Focus is on linear non-manifest transformations of these fields that have an algebra that closes off-shell.
 We find that additional linear supersymmetry has no interesting solution, whereas additional linear \emph{twisted} supersymmetry has solutions with interesting geometrical properties.
-We solve the conditions for invariance of the action and show that these solutions correspond to a bi-hermitian metric of signature $(2,2)$ and a pseudo-hyperk\"ahler geometry of the target space.
+We solve the conditions for invariance of the action and show that these solutions correspond to a bi-hermitian metric of signature $(2,2)$ and a pseudo-hyperk\"ahler geometry of the target space. \footnote{ {\bf Keywords:} supersymmetry, semi-chiral fields, sigma models, pseudo-hyperk\"ahler geometry.\\ {\bf Mathematics Subject Classification (2010):} 32C11, 53B30, 53B50, 53C26, 58A50, 81T60, 83E30.}

 \eject \Section{Introduction} The geometry of the target space of supersymmetric non-linear sigma models is dictated by the number of supersymmetries.
 Investigating the conditions under which it is possible to add extra, non-manifest supersymmetries to a sigma model has been a very direct route to finding new and interesting results in complex geometry.
-In two dimensions it has led to a complete description\footnote{Away from singular points.} of generalized K\"ahler geometry (GKG) \cite{Gualtieri:2003dx}.
+In two dimensions it has led to a complete description\footnote{Away from irregular points.} of generalized K\"ahler geometry (GKG) \cite{Gualtieri:2003dx}.
 It may be described in terms of a generalized potential $K(\phi,\bar\phi, \chi, \bar \chi, \bbX{L,R}, \bbXB{L,R})$ which depends on chiral $\phi$, twisted chiral $\chi$ and left and right semi-chiral $\bbX{L,R}$, $N=(2,2)$ superfields \cite{Lindstrom:2005zr}.

 The special case of generalized hyperk\"ahler geometry is perhaps less well studied, but a description of additional supersymmetries in purely semi-chiral models was treated already in \cite{Lindstrom:1994mw}.
 The models described there contain additional $N=(2,2)$ superfields that are $N=(4,4)$ auxiliaries.
 Below we describe models with $N=(4,4)$ (twisted) supersymmetry that closes off-shell without such auxiliary fields.